Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Case Study: Joint VLC-AmBC System with AmBDs

 \subsection{Experimental Setup and Prototypes}

 \textbf{LED AP:} The VLC AP employs an array comprising seven phosphor-converted white LEDs OSRAM~GW~J9LHS2.4M.
 A Raspberry Pi RP2040 microcontroller generates light-modulating signals to control the LED array.
 Specifically, the signals adopt Manchester encoding coupled with binary frequency-shift keying (BFSK) modulation.
 Frequencies of BFSK modulation are set to 6~kHz and 8~kHz, respectively, deliberately chosen above 2~kHz to prevent visible flicker from affecting illumination quality.
+The BFSK symbol duration is 0.5~ms, corresponding to a symbol rate of 2000~symbols/s.
+With Manchester encoding, the data rate is 1~kbps.
 The transmitted frame structure includes a preamble, consisting of a 7-bit Barker sequence `1110010' for signal detection and synchronization, followed by an 18-bit pseudorandom payload sequence.
 Furthermore, the LED driving stage incorporates an LED driver module using the chip OnSemi CAT4109, which biases the modulated signals with DC current from a constant power supply.

 \textbf{AmRFS:} The RF source consists of a Rohde \& Schwarz SGT100A signal generator configured to emit a continuous sine-wave carrier at a frequency of $f_{\rm c}=2.4$~GHz.
-During experiments, the transmission power varies from -25~dBm to 25~dBm in increments of 5~dBm, facilitating comprehensive performance analysis under diverse ambient RF conditions.
+During experiments, the transmission power was varied from -25~dBm to 25~dBm in increments of 5~dBm, facilitating comprehensive performance analysis under diverse ambient RF conditions.
+This controlled source is adopted to provide a repeatable baseline for end-to-end validation.
+In practical deployments with ambient Wi-Fi or cellular signals, the received power of the illuminating RF carrier might be time-varying and intermittent due to traffic activity, channel access, and the mobility of AmBDs.
+Therefore, the experiments should be interpreted as implementation feasibility validation, while robust practical operation would require energy buffering and adaptive duty cycling at AmBDs, carrier-aware backscatter operation, and receiver-side interference suppression.

 \textbf{AmBDs:} Three AmBD prototypes are developed and evaluated in distinct operational configurations, shown in Fig.~\ref{fig:setup}.